samschott/desktop-notifier/README.md

 resulting app bundle for notifications to work.
 An ad-hoc signature will be sufficient but signing with an Apple developer certificate is recommended for distribution.

-To work around this requirement, `DesktopNotifier` accepts a `macos_legacy` argument to force the use of `NSUserNotificationCenter` on macOS 11 and lower.
-Note that this backend provides more limited functionality (only a single button and no reply fields).

 ## Requirements

 * macOS 10.13 or higher